 The pipelines of biotech and pharma are filling up with combination therapies for anti-PD-1 and PD-L1 antibodies.
-A report by EP Vantage has identified 765 trials testing the popular checkpoint inhibitors, a number that has dramatically increased from the 215 trials that were registered just 18 months ago.
+According to the Cancer Research Institute, there are now over 1,500 clinical trials testing the popular checkpoint inhibitors, a dramatical increase from 215 trials in 2016.
 By 2025, the market for PD-1 and PD-L1 inhibitors could reach near €30Bn, a massive amount for such a young market.

-Why have these specific targets become so popular?
-Well, checkpoint inhibitors are drugs that can block mechanisms that tumors use to protect themselves from being attacked by immune cells.
-PD-1 is a receptor present on T cells that instructs them not to attack a cell expressing its ligand, PD-L1.
-Blocking this interaction lets T cells attack tumoral cells that express PD-L1 as an immune evasion mechanism.
+Why have these specific drugs become so popular?
+Well, checkpoint inhibitors can block mechanisms that tumors use to protect themselves from being attacked by immune cells.
+The PD-1 receptor is an immune checkpoint on T cells that instructs them not to attack any cell carrying PD-L1.
+Blocking the interaction between PD-1 and PD-L1 lets T cells attack tumor cells that produce PD-L1 as a mechanism to evade the immune system.

 But many of them might just be jumping in blindly.
-“Rational combination of clinical strategies should be based on strong biological principles, and we have a lot of clinical trials being done now that may not have that rationale,” said Masoud Tavazoie, CEO of the immuno-oncology biotech Rgenix, during a panel at Labiotech Refresh.
+“Rational combination of clinical strategies should be based on strong biological principles, and we have a lot of clinical trials being done now that may not have that rationale,” Masoud Tavazoie, CEO of the immuno-oncology biotech Rgenix, told me.
 “Over the next two to three years we’re gonna start to see the real winners.
 And the losers, which are likely based on poor combinations.”

-One example of how some are looking for rational strategies is biomarker testing.
-Before administering Keytruda, MSD tests that the patient expresses certain levels of PD-L1.
-This strategy reduces the patient population but drives the success rate up.
-BMS recently failed a big trial in non-small cell lung cancer that recruited patients with very low PD-L1 expression.
-As a result, the company fell behind MSD in the checkpoint inhibitor market.
+One strategy to find rational combinations is testing patients for specific biomarkers.
+For example, before administering Keytruda, doctors need to test whether the patient’s tumor presents a minimum level of the PD-L1 immune checkpoint.
+Although this strategy reduces the number of patients that can get the drug, it drives the success rate up.
+BMS recently failed a big clinical trial in non-small cell lung cancer that recruited patients with very low PD-L1 expression.
+As a result, its checkpoint inhibitor, Opdivo, fell behind Keytruda in the non-small cell lung cancer market.

-According to Dr. Justin Gainor from the Massachusetts General Hospital, there’s an additional concern to the rapidly growing number of combination trials.
-“We need to do better at identifying predictive biomarkers for who is most likely to respond to these drugs, not only to save people from potential toxicity, but also because these drugs are very expensive,” he told Cancer Therapy Advisor.
+“We need to do better at identifying predictive biomarkers for who is most likely to respond to these drugs, not only to save people from potential toxicity, but also because these drugs are very expensive,” says Justin Gainor, Doctor at the Massachusetts General Hospital.

-The point is that checkpoint inhibitors are definitely bringing new hope to patients that did not respond to standard treatments, but we shouldn’t let hype and huge market projections blind the decisions that will help scientists continue improving the technology and make it accessible to more and more patients.
-The same goes for other widely acclaimed therapies like CAR-T, which could be hitting the market as soon as the end of this year.
+Checkpoint inhibitors are definitely bringing new hope to patients that used to have no alternative after chemo failed.
+But we shouldn’t let hype and huge market projections blind the decisions that will help scientists continue improving the technology and making it accessible to more and more patients.
+The same goes for any other popular cancer immunotherapy, such as CAR-T cells, which have impressive results but carry price tags of $400,000.

 Images via MSD, Keytruda; Jacob Plieth & Edwin Elmhirst, PD-1 / PD-L1 Combination Therapies (May 2017)